juanfernandes/juanfernandes-uk/src/notes/recording-audio-input-from-other-apps.md

 So I've been reconfiguring OBS and working out the best screen size and testing sound... and for some reason, OBS was not recording the game sounds, it said Desktop Audio is disabled.

-After a few searches, I came across an article that explained how to solve this issue - turns out you need another piece of software, to be able to capture the sounds from one app to another!
+After a few searches, I came across an article that explained how to solve this issue - turns out you need another piece of software, iShowU, to be able to capture the sounds from one app to another!

-Here is the guide I followed - [_How to capture Mac desktop audio with OBS_](https://lofi-gaming.org.uk/blog/2016/09/17/capture-mac-desktop-audio-obs/ " How to capture Mac desktop audio with OBS")
+Here is the guide I followed - _How to capture Mac desktop audio with OBS_ - but this has been deleted.
+Here is a similar article you can follow - [How to Record Desktop Audio with OBS](https://echoshare.co/record-desktop-audio-with-obs-windows-mac/ "How to Record Desktop Audio with OBS")